wultra/docucheck/docs/Configuration-File.md

 The `Config.GlobalParameters` defines parameters applied globally.
 You can for example change default parameters of source repositories.
 Following elements are available:

+- `releaseIdentifier`, optional string identifier of the release, for example `2020.05`.
 - `parameters`, optional [`Config.Parameters`](#configparameters-structure) object, modifies global values for all source repositories.
 - `paths`, optional [`Config.Paths`](#configpaths-structure) object, defining paths required by `DocuCheck`
 - `markdownExtensions`, optional array of strings, defines file name extensions for Markdown document file types.